Alexandre Kojève: Hegel lectures

-In addition to his lectures on the Phenomenology of Spirit, Kojève's other publications include a little noticed book on Immanuel Kant and articles on the relationship between Hegelian and Marxist thought and Christianity.
-His 1943 book Esquisse d'une phenomenologie du droit, published posthumously in 1981, elaborates a theory of justice that contrasts the aristocratic and bourgeois views of the right.
-Le Concept, le temps et le discours extrapolates on the Hegelian notion that wisdom only becomes possible in the fullness of time.
-Kojève's response to Strauss, who disputed this notion, can be found in Kojève's article "The Emperor Julian and his Art of Writing".

-Kojève also challenged Strauss' interpretation of the classics in the voluminous Esquisse d'une histoire raisonnée de la pensée païenne which covers the pre-Socratic philosophers, Plato and Aristotle, as well as Neoplatonism.
-While the first volume of the previous work was still published during his life-time, most of his writings remained unpublished until recently.
-These are becoming the subject of increased scholarly attention.
-The books that have so far been published are the two remaining volumes of the Esquisse d'une histoire raisonnée de la pensée païenne (1972, 1973 [1952]), Outline of a Phenomenology of Right (1981 [1943]), L'idée du déterminisme dans la physique classique et dans la physique moderne (1990 [1932]), Le Concept, le Temps et Le Discours (1990[1952]), L'Athéisme (1998[1931]), The Notion of Authority (2004[1942]), and "Identité et Réalité dans le "Dictionnaire" de Pierre Bayle" (2010[1937]).
-Several of his shorter texts are also gathering greater attention and some are being published in book form as well.

 Friendship with Leo Strauss

 Kojève had a close and lifelong friendship with Leo Strauss which began when they were philosophy students in Berlin.
 The two shared a deep philosophical respect for each other.
 Kojève would later write that he "never would have known [...] what philosophy is" without Strauss.
 In the 1930s, the two began a debate on the relation of philosophy to politics that would come to fruition with Kojève's response to Strauss' On Tyranny.

 Kojève, a senior statesman in the French government, argued that philosophers should have an active part in shaping political events.
 On the other hand, Strauss believed that philosophy and politics were fundamentally opposed and that philosophers should not have a substantial role in politics, noting the disastrous results of Plato in Syracuse.
 Philosophers should influence politics only to the extent that they can ensure that philosophical contemplation remains free from the seduction and coercion of power.

 In spite of this debate, Strauss and Kojève remained friendly.
 In fact, Strauss would send his best students to Paris to finish their education under Kojève's personal guidance.
 Among these were Allan Bloom, who endeavored to make Kojève's works available in English and published the first edition of Kojève's lectures in English, and Stanley Rosen.

+Political views

+Marxism

+According to his own account shortly before his death, Kojève was a communist from youth, and was enthusiastic regarding Bolshevik revolution.
+However, he "knew that the establishment of communism meant thirty terrible years.", so he ran away.
+From now on, he once claimed in his letter to Tran Duc Thao, dated October 7, 1948, that his "... course was essentially a work of propaganda intended to strike people's minds.
+This is why I consciously reinforced the role of the dialectic of Master and Slave and, in general, schematized the content of phenomenology."
+His articles from 1920s, talked positively about the USSR, saw it as something developing new.
+In an article to magazine Yevraziya, a left Eurasianist journal, he praised the CPSU's struggle against bourgeois philosophy, arguing that it would lead to something new, whether one calls it proletarian or not:

+Mark Lilla notes that Kojève rejected the prevailing concept among some European intellectuals of the 1930s that capitalism and democracy were failed artifacts of the Enlightenment that would be destroyed by either communism or fascism.

+While initially somewhat more sympathetic to the Soviet Union than the United States, Kojève devoted much of his thought to protecting western European autonomy, particularly relating to France, from domination by either the Soviet Union or the United States.
+He believed that the capitalist United States represented right-Hegelianism while the state-socialist Soviet Union represented left-Hegelianism.
+Thus, victory by either side, he posited, would result in what Lilla describes as "a rationally organized bureaucracy without class distinctions".